 Mutual Fund Investing

-Once you’ve identified a bucket of money to invest for growth (and potential monthly additions to it) and clarified your risk tolerance, the next question is how best to deploy that money.
+For our purposes, let’s assume that you’ve identified a bucket of money to invest for growth (and potential monthly additions to it) clarified your risk tolerance, learned how funds and ETFs work and have created your universe of investment candidates.

 For purposes of this discussion, we’ll restrict our discussion to mutual funds, ETFs and index funds.
 That means we won’t be tackling the issue of picking individual stocks.
 That may be the topic of future posts but it is far too involved to cover here and it is not appropriate for most beginners anyway.